X

 How does Medica protect your PHI?

-Medica protects the PHI of former members just as it protects the PHI of current members.
+We protect the PHI of former members just as it protects the PHI of current members.

 Under what circumstances does Medica use or disclose PHI?